Michael Rogers

 Learn More

-The future is bright for medicine: telemedicine, wellness monitors, personal genomics, electronic health records, and more.
-Plus: “big data” and smart computers will choose the best and most efficient treatment options based on actual outcomes.
-All this progress will come with caveats, of course: how do we keep the human element in healthcare?
+The future is bright for medical technology: telemedicine, wellness monitors, personal genomics, electronic health records, and more.
+Now add AI, and the results could range from AI assistants in the examining room to “digital twins” that will compare your health records with thousands of similar individuals, warning of potential new problems as well as suggesting the best treatment options.
+But how do we keep the human element in healthcare?
 What are the privacy implications of personal genomic data?
 How do we fund the latest technologies while still making sure that basic healthcare is affordable?
 Michael has presented this topic to pharmaceutical companies, hospital networks, health insurers, medical educators and more.

 Learn More